yury-lysogorskiy/lammps/doc/src/Errors_details.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Issues where something is "lost" or "missing" often exhibit that issue only when running in parallel.
-That doesn't mean there is no problem, only the symptoms are not triggering an error quickly.
+Issues where something is "lost" or "missing" often exhibit that issue *only* when running in parallel.
+That doesn't mean there is no problem when running in serial, only the symptoms are not triggering an error.
+This may be because there is no domain decomposition with just one processor and thus all atoms are accessible, or it may be because the problem will manifest faster with smaller subdomains.
 Correspondingly, errors may be triggered faster with more processors and thus smaller sub-domains.